FRC4048/robot-docs/docs/auto-shoot.md

 Let's guess we are shooting at a `45 degree` angle.

-This then allows us to add our robots velocity to our initial velocity.
+This then allows us to add our `i-velocity` to our initial velocity.

 ``` java
 double xySpeed = (Math.cos(45) * speed) + driveSpeedX;